-Tech companies employ people across the world, making it a lot harder to sync up people’s schedules and set up meetings.
+Because companies can employ workers from across the world, it’s a lot harder to sync up schedules and set up meetings.
 As a manager, it’s important to set expectations around email, Slack and other messages — this streamlines team communication and doesn’t disrupt an employee’s workflow.

 “People can respond on their schedule, from wherever they are.
 They can spend their time doing their best work and communicate when it makes sense,” said Salihefendić.

-The asynchronous communication method gives employees more autonomy.
+Asynchronous communication gives employees more autonomy.
 Rather than making team members attend daily video calls to discuss their progress, ask them to share achievements via email when they’ve been reached.
 Lightbody recommends scrapping the rigid scheduling, and instead setting four core hours per day, giving employees more freedom to meet objectives on their own terms.

 “‘Write docs for a new feature’ is probably too granular, and ‘build a great product’ is probably way too vague,” Lightbody said.
 “A better example is ‘launch new feature X’, which is a defined goal with a clear end.
 Focus on aligning to priorities and orienting all your discussions around that.”

-Each person has their own needs and working styles — help your employees discover how they work best and support them in building their own time management methods.
-Doing so will ensure everyone on your team can perform at their best.
+Each person has their own needs and working styles — so help your employees discover how they work best.
+Support employees in building their own remote working practices that are most effective for them.
+Doing so will ensure everyone on your team can perform at their peak.